-To help you navigate the sea of available options, we focused on wetsuits for serious surfers willing to invest in a suit capable of lasting at least two or three years with lots of use.
+To help you navigate the sea of available options, the following picks are for serious surfers willing to invest in a suit capable of lasting at least two or three years with routine use.
 If you only surf a few days a year, or even a few weeks, you won’t need the highest quality suit — in most cases, the same brands sell less expensive lines sufficient for casual surfers.

 Why should you buy this: The O’Neill Psycho Tech F.U.Z.E.
 Closure wetsuit is an investment in comfort, durability, ease of entry, and quick-drying convenience.

 Who’s it for: Serious year-round surfers looking for serious equipment that’s usable in all but the coldest temperatures.

 How much will it cost: $420-425

 Why we picked the O’Neill Psycho Tech FUZE 4/3:

 O’Neill’s Psycho Tech combines the company’s TechnoButter 2 neoprene with a single seam weld and its latest entry system.
 According to O’Neill, its TechnoButter 2 is its lightest and most durable neoprene yet.
 It even retains 30 percent less water than its predecessor and dries much quicker.